Roscoe Pound

-Nathan Roscoe Pound (October 27, 1870 – June 30, 1964) was an American legal scholar and educator.
+Nathan Roscoe Pound (October 27, 1870 – July 1, 1964) was an American legal scholar and educator.
 He served as dean of the University of Nebraska College of Law from 1903 to 1911 and was dean of Harvard Law School from 1916 to 1936.
 He was a member of Northwestern University, the University of Chicago Law School and the faculty at UCLA School of Law in the school's early years, from 1949 to 1952.
 The Journal of Legal Studies has identified Pound as one of the most cited legal scholars of the 20th century.

 Early life and education

-Pound was born in Lincoln, Nebraska to Stephen Bosworth Pound and Laura Pound.
+Pound was born in Lincoln, Nebraska, to Stephen Bosworth Pound and Laura Pound.
 His sister was the noted linguist and folklorist, Louise Pound.

-Pound studied botany at the University of Nebraska in Lincoln, where he became a member of the Chi Phi Fraternity.
+Pound studied botany at the University of Nebraska in Lincoln, where he became a member of the Acacia Fraternity.
 He received his bachelor's degree in 1888 and his master's degree in 1889.
 In 1889 he began the study of law; he spent one year at Harvard but never received a law degree.
 Following his year at Harvard, he returned to Nebraska where he passed the bar without a law degree.
 He received the first PhD in botany from the University of Nebraska in 1898.
-From 1899 to 1907 he taught law on the faculty of the University of Nebraska law school.
+From 1899 to 1907, he taught law on the faculty of the University of Nebraska College of Law.

-The University of Nebraska established its first football team the year after Pound graduated.
-Pound traveled with the teams to their games, including their first one.
-He also covered the team in the student newspaper and even refereed some games.
-Pound created many chants and songs for the team and helped create a fan base that traveled well, which is something that the Cornhuskers still see to this day.

 Career

 In 1903, Pound became dean of the University of Nebraska College of Law.
-In 1911 he began teaching at Harvard and in 1916 became dean of Harvard Law School and served in that role until 1937.
+He was elected to the American Academy of Arts and Sciences in 1911.
+That same year, he began teaching at Harvard and in 1916 became dean of Harvard Law School and served in that role until 1937.
 He wrote "Spurious Interpretation" in 1907, Outlines of Lectures on Jurisprudence in 1914, The Spirit of the Common Law in 1921, Law and Morals in 1924, and Criminal Justice in America in 1930.